Tim-mhn/climate-map/README.md

 # climate-map

 A world map to alert people on climate change consequences.
-Forecasts per country on various variables and models such as temperature, precipitation, dry days using mostly World bank Climate Api
+Forecasts per country on various variables and models such as temperature, precipitation, dry days using [World bank Climate Api](https://datahelpdesk.worldbank.org/knowledgebase/articles/902061-climate-data-api)

 ### Stack :